learn-it-in-russian/tldr-ru/pages/common/last.md

 `last -n {{login_count}}`

-- View full login times and dates:
+- Print the full date and time for entries and then display the hostname column last to prevent truncation:

-`last -F`
+`last -F -a`

-- View the last login by a specific user:
+- View all logins by a specific user and show the ip address instead of the hostname:

-`last {{user_name}}`
+`last {{username}} -i`

-- View the last reboot (last login of the pseudo user reboot):
+- View all recorded reboots (i.e., the last logins of the pseudo user "reboot"):

 `last reboot`

-- View the last shutdown (last login of the pseudo user shutdown):
+- View all recorded shutdowns (i.e., the last logins of the pseudo user "shutdown"):

 `last shutdown`